-Resident producers will complete Continuing Education (CE)/renew their license by the end of their birth month every two years.
-The renewal period will open 60 days prior to the end of the birth month.
+Resident producers must complete the Continuing Education (CE)as specified below by the end of their birth month every two years.
 If a resident producer adds a qualification to their existing license, the CE requirements for the new qualification will be waived until after their next renewal.

 Find your expiration date using the consumer inquiry service available through Sircon.
 The information can also be printed for your records.

 Administrative Rule of South Dakota (ARSD) 20:06:18:03 specifies the required hours of continuing education credits (CEC) for each qualification a producer holds.
 The number of hours needed for each qualification carried on your license are shown below.

 Crop and Life/Health — 2 hours Crop and 8 hours Life/Health

 Crop and Property/Casualty — 2 hours Crop and 8 hours Property/Casualty

 Crop, Property/Casualty and Life/Health — 2 hours crop, 8 hours

 The CE period will be waived for any new qualification added during the two- year CE period of an existing producer's license until the first renewal.